MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-group-managed-service-accounts.md

 # Support for group managed service accounts
-Operations Manager 2019 UR1 supports group managed service accounts (gMSA).
+Operations Manager 2019 UR1 and later supports group managed service accounts (gMSA).
 This article details the accounts used for gMSA, and the procedures involved with gMSA support.

 >[!NOTE]
 > This article is applicable for System Center 2019 UR1 - Operations Manager.